jiahaoliu1891/DATADIGGER/analysis/README.md

 ![alt text](./figure/h2_top50.png "The distribution of the length of the name for the top 50")

 ![alt text](./figure/h2_others.png "The distribution of the length of the name for the others")

+In this test, we choose to use the t-test since this kind of test handles better on the normal distribution that we don't know the standard deviation, and also, the 'electronics' data is small, comparing with the whole dataset.

 As the result, we cannot reject the null hypothesis since degree of freedom is 90.999513442532 and the test stats is -1.4526947546293916, which is negative and indicates that the rejection region is on the left, so we have the corresponding value in t-table as -1.987, which is less than -1.4526947546293916.